Table 58: Anticoagulants and Antiplatelet Agents

 - Treatment of DVT and/or PE (Savaysa)

-- Treatment or reduction of risk of recurrent DVT and/or PE in pediatric members (Pradaxa oral pellet, Xarelto suspension)
+- Treatment or reduction of risk of recurrent DVT and/or PE in pediatric members (Pradaxa oral pellet)

-Note: The above list may not include all FDA-approved indications.
+Note: The above lists may not include all FDA-approved and non FDA-approved indications.

 III.
 Evaluation Criteria for Approval